MIT-LCP/mimic-code-paper/main.md

 ### Severity of illness scores

-Severity of illness scores have been developed over recent decades to provide an assessment of the patient's acuity, particularly but not exclusively, at the time of admission to the ICU \[Knaus, 2001\].
+Severity of illness scores have been developed over recent decades to provide an assessment of the patient's acuity, particularly but not exclusively, at the time of admission to the ICU [@Knaus2002apache].
 The principal aim of these scores is for risk-adjusting patient populations for benchmarking and research purposes such as comparison of cohorts in clinical trials and observational studies.
 In the context of performing research using MIMIC, the use of severity of illness scores for risk-adjustment is almost always required to address confounding.

 While severity of illness scores are integral to risk adjustment, their calculation, if done retrospectively, presents challenges.
 Most severity scores were developed with well-curated datasets, put together through prospective data collection or manual data abstraction by dedicated trained personnel.
 As a result, the data tends to be cleaner and often has, perhaps more importantly, a distribution that is markedly different from routinely collected data such as that present in an electronic health record.

 Secondly, routinely collected data often lacks data elements required to compute the score.
 For example, the comorbidity ''biopsy proven cirrhosis'' is required for the Acute Physiology Score and Chronic Health Evaluation (APACHE) system, but this concept is not documented in a structured manner during routine care.
 Finally, the data definitions for the same concept can vary between the original dataset used to define the severity score and the electronic health records being analyzed.
 To illustrate this potential disparity, the Glasgow Coma Scale (GCS), a common marker of neurological dysfunction which ranges from 3 (worst) to 15 (best), is usually assumed to be 15 for patients who are unable to be assessed due to sedation or ventilation, but otherwise appear to be neurologically intact.
 In an electronic health record however, this definition is not strictly adhered to as there is no defined protocol, and as a result, sedated patients may be assigned a score of 15 by some care providers, and a score of 3 by others.

 Working with local nurses and doctors has helped us to address these kinds of issues that potentially impact the code, helping to ensure the derived scores accurately reflect the true severity of patient illness.
-There are five severity of illness scores currently implemented in the MIMIC Code Repository: APS-III \[REF aps\], SAPS \[REF saps\], SAPS-II \[REF sapsii\], and OASIS \[REF oasis\].
+There are five severity of illness scores currently implemented in the MIMIC Code Repository: APS-III [@Knaus1991], SAPS [@LeGall1993], SAPS-II [@LeGall1996], and OASIS [@Johnson2013oasis].
 A more detailed comparison of the severity scores is provided in the supplementary material, along with discussion of the assumptions made in calculating the scores.
 Organ dysfunction scores are also available and detailed later.

 Each score is comprised of at least ten independent components.
 The APS III, SAPS II, SOFA, LODS, and OASIS scores are generally calculated using data from the first 24 hours of the patient's stay.
 SIRS and qSOFA are screening tools with scores calculated on admission to the ICU which is concretely defined as up to 2 hours after the admission time.
 Details of score derivation are available in the supplemental material (Appendix A).
 The distribution of these scores is shown in in Figure \ref{fig:sevscore_dist}, and calibration curves are shown in Figure \ref{fig:sevscore_calib}.